Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 \subsection{Datasets}

 Since there exist many datasets that differ in number of images, number of objects per image, image resolution and annotation form (bounding box or accurate region mask), it is likely that models may rank differently across datasets.
 Hence, to come up with a fair comparison, it is necessary to run models over multiple datasets so as to draw objective conclusions.
 A good model should perform well over almost all datasets.
-Toward this end, six datasets were chosen for model comparison, including: 1) \textbf{MSRA10K}~\cite{THUR15000db}, 2) \textbf{ECSSD}~\cite{yan2013hierarchical}, 3) \textbf{THUR15K}~\cite{THUR15000db}, 4) \textbf{JuddDB}~\cite{borjiTIP2014}, 5) \textbf{DUT-OMRON}~\cite{YangZLRY13Manifold}, and 6) \textbf{SED2}~\cite{alpert2007image,borji2012salient}.
+Toward this end, seven datasets\footnote{To save space, we show some plots over the \textbf{ECSSD} dataset on our online benchmark website.} were chosen for model comparison, including: 1) \textbf{MSRA10K}~\cite{THUR15000db}, 2) \textbf{THUR15K}~\cite{THUR15000db}, 3) \textbf{ECSSD}~\cite{yan2013hierarchical}, 4) \textbf{JuddDB}~\cite{borjiTIP2014}, 5) \textbf{DUT-OMRON}~\cite{YangZLRY13Manifold} and 6) \textbf{SED2}~\cite{alpert2007image,borji2012salient}, and 7) \textbf{PASCAL-S}~\cite{liXiaodiCVPR2014}.
 These datasets were selected based on the following four criteria: 1) being widely-used, 2) containing a large number of images, 3) having different biases (\eg, number of salient objects, image clutter, center-bias), and 4) potential to be used as benchmarks in the future research.

 \textbf{MSRA10K} is a descendant of the MSRA dataset~\cite{LiuSZTS07Learn}.
 It contains 10,000 annotated images that covers all the 1,000 images in the popular ASD dataset~\cite{achanta2009frequency}. \textbf{THUR15K} and \textbf{DUT-OMRON} are used to compare models on a large scale. \textbf{ECSSD} contains a large number of semantically meaningful but structurally complex natural images.
-The reason to include \textbf{JuddDB} was to assess performance of models over scenes with multiple objects with high background clutter.
+The reason to include \textbf{JuddDB} and \textbf{PASCAL-S} datasets was to assess performance of models over scenes with multiple objects with high background clutter.
 Finally, we also evaluate models over \textbf{SED2} to check whether salient object detection algorithms can perform well on images containing more than one salient object (\ie, two in \textbf{SED2}). \figref{fig:AverageMap} shows the AAM model output of six benchmark datasets to illustrate their different center biases.
 See~\figref{fig:SampleImgs} for representative images and annotations from each dataset.